Judge won't release videos of deputies shooting Black man - WTMJ

 None of the deputies were injured, according to previous statements by the Pasquotank County sheriff, Tommy Wooten II.

-Womble argued that the video from the shooting should be kept from the public so that state investigators can make progress on their probe of the shooting.
+Womble argued that video of the shooting should be kept from the public while state investigators pursue their probe.
+He said the video should not be released until a trial in the shooting or, alternatively, if a completed investigation results in no charges.

 One of the Brown family lawyers, Chantel Cherry-Lassiter, who viewed the 20-second video, said Monday that shots were heard from the instant the clip started with Brown’s car in his driveway and his hands on the steering wheel.
 She said he did not try to back away until after deputies ran up to his car and began shooting, and he did not pose a threat to deputies, explaining: “He finally decides to try to get away and he backs out, not toward officers at all.”